 - a.
 Receive a written statement setting forth the reason(s) for the proposed action as provided in section 2c. - b.
-An opportunity to address the school board as provided in section 2c. - c.
-An opportunity to address the conference board of education as provided in section 2d and ask for reconsideration by the board of education as provided in section 2e. - d.
+An opportunity to address the conference board of education as provided in section 2d and ask for reconsideration by the board of education as provided in section 2e. - c.
 An opportunity to appeal the decision of the conference board of education as provided in section 3.